 The Creative Cooking Crew theme for the month of September is “pickle it.”
-In other words, our challenge this month is to pickle something (anything) and then incorporate it into a dish.
+In other words, our challenge this month is to pickle something (anything).
 There are so many things that can be pickled, from watermelon rind to mustard seeds, but as soon as football season started I knew my heart only wanted to pickle one thing: jalapeños.

-First, let’s talk about the pickled jalapeños (since that’s the focus of the challenge).
-They were so incredibly easy to prepare, I can’t imagine ever buying them in the store again.
+These pickled jalapeños are so incredibly easy to prepare, I can’t imagine ever buying them in the store again.
 I already had Mason jars and the various pickling ingredients in my pantry, and under $2 later, I had 15 gorgeous jalapeños ready to enjoy a new life in pickled form.

 I didn’t go through the official process of canning them, and instead just opted to refrigerate the jars.
 If you want to process them to make them shelf-stable (like you would with other pickles or jams), you certainly can do that by boiling the sealed jars for 10 to 15 minutes and following the usual steps.

 - 1 pound jalapeños stems removed and thinly sliced